Summer Art Camp at Studio A!

 Phillips Collection Shuttle Spring 2020

 This spring, the University of Maryland’s Department of Transportation Services will continue providing a free weekly shuttle bus to The Phillips Collection in Washington this semester through their joint partnership with the art museum, according to the Stamp Student Union website.

 Phillips is free for all UMD students, faculty, and staff, and a 40-seat shuttle bus offers complimentary, round-trip transportation from the heart of campus to the Phillips every Thursday evening (except the week of spring break) from February 6 through May 7, 2020.

 Departs: The Stamp bus slip @ 5:30 pm

 Returns: The Phillips Collection main entrance, 1600 21st Street @ 8:30 pm

-AAPI Heritage Month Events
+AAPI Heritage Month Call for Programs

 Want to get involved in AAPI issues on campus?
 Join the SPOKES newsletter by filling out the form below to learn about different AAPI involvement events that are happening on a weekly basis.